The Church of Jesus Christ of Latter-day Saints and politics in the United States: Utah Territory and statehood

 During the 1856 U.S. presidential election, a key plank of the newly formed Republican Party's platform was a pledge "to prohibit in the territories those twin relics of barbarism: polygamy and slavery."
-Although polygamy was a focus of the Republican party platform, it would take more than three decades would pass before the LDS Church was stopped from performing new polygamous marriages.
+Although polygamy was a focus of the Republican party platform, more than three decades would pass before the LDS Church was stopped from performing new polygamous marriages.

 President James Buchanan sent U.S. forces to Utah in 1857–58 in order to appoint a new governor over the territory and take control away from church president Brigham Young.
 These events were known as the Utah War.
 The tragic Mountain Meadows Massacre occurred in the context of these events.

 At the outbreak of the Civil War, Abraham Lincoln was relieved to receive a telegraphed reassurance from Brigham Young that the Utah territory had no intent to secede from the United States.
 Lincoln's policy for dealing with the Mormons was to leave them alone.
 He told a Mormon messenger, "You go back and tell Brigham Young that if he will let me alone I will let him alone."
 In 1862, congress passed the Morrill Anti-Bigamy Act with the purpose of outlawing polygamy in Mormon territories.
 However, as part of his decision to leave the Mormons alone, Lincoln choose not to enforce the law.

 The passage of the Poland Act in 1874 paved the way for the first prosecutions under the Morrill act from 12 years earlier.
 Believing the law to be in violation of the first amendment right to the free exercise of religion, Young asked George Reynolds, secretary to the First Presidency, to serve as a defendant for a test case before the Supreme Court.
 The unanimous decision from the court was to uphold the anti-polygamy laws and Reynolds sentence of two years in prison.